scagle/steg/README.md

 DEPENDENCIES

-    This requires PIL (Pillow) in order to operate because it opens/reads/writes/saves images.
+    This requires PIL (tested using version 1.1.7) in order to operate because it opens/reads/writes/saves images.

     Python 3.0+